andeya/erpc/README.md

 ## License

-Teleport is under Apache v2 License.
-See the [LICENSE](https://github.com/henrylee2cn/teleport/raw/master/LICENSE) file for the full license text
+eRPC is under Apache v2 License.
+See the [LICENSE](https://github.com/henrylee2cn/erpc/raw/master/LICENSE) file for the full license text